roncterry/azure-course-tools/README.md

 6. Launch the course VMs by running: `launch-course-vms.sh <path_to_dir_containing_student_vm_defs>`
 7. Teach the course
 8. Remove the course VMs by running: `remove-course-vms.sh <path_to_dir_containing_student_vm_defs>`
-9. If no longer needed, remove the course environment in Azure by running: `delete-course-environment-from-azure.sh <your_course_config_file>`
+9. If no longer needed, remove the course environment in Azure by running: `remove-course-environment-from-azure.sh <your_course_config_file>`

 There are also tools that can aid you in creating the template vhd file.
 The could be used in the following order: